64th Brigade Support Battalion (United States): Shield

 Per pale Or and Gules, a wreath of stylized rice counterchange; on a chief embattled of three Sable a fleur-de-lis of the first.
 Yellow (buff) and scarlet are the colors used for Support units and black refers to the former petroleum capability of the 64th Support Battalion.
 The fleur-de-lis and the three battlements allude to the three campaigns credited to the organization in France and Europe during World War II and the oriental rice motif symbolizes service in Vietnam.
 The turned down inner blades of the wreath, crossing diagonally, simulate the Roman numeral X and refer to the participation in then Vietnam campaigns.
 The two red areas allude to the two Meritorious Unit Commendations awarded the organization during that period.

-Distinctive Unit Insignia
+Distinctive unit insignia

-The current distinctive unit insignia worn by the Soldiers of the battalion was approved on 15 January 1976, replacing a previous design.
+The current distinctive unit insignia worn by the soldiers of the battalion was approved on 15 January 1976, replacing a previous design.
 Black refers to the petroleum capability of the battalion.
 The fleur-de-lis and the three battlements allude to the three campaigns credited to the battalion in France and Europe in World War II.
 The original rice motif symbolized service in Vietnam.
 The turned down inner blades of the wreath, crossing diagonally simulate the Roman numeral X and refer to participation in the ten campaigns in Vietnam.
 The two red areas allude to the two meritorious unit commendations awarded to the battalion during service in Vietnam.

-Unit Streamers
+Unit streamers

 During World War II, the 64th Quartermaster Battalion (Base Depot) earned three campaigns streamers in the WWII - European-African-Middle Eastern Theater: